Siteimprove/alfa-integrations/.changeset/modern-frogs-thank.md

 Update Puppeteer

-Update Puppeteer to 19.8.0 which allow to correctly scrape the `rotate` propety.
+Update Puppeteer to 19.8.0 which allow to correctly scrape the `rotate` property.